streem/pbandk/README.md

 #### Runtime Library

-PBAndK's runtime library is a thin layer over the preferred Protobuf library for a certain platform.
-Currently only the JVM library is deployed to Maven central.
-Using Gradle, the dependency can be added:
+PBAndK's runtime library is a thin layer over the preferred Protobuf library for each platform.
+Using Gradle, the dependency can be added for JVM libraries:

 ```
 dependencies {